The GRE is tough, and you need to score high to get to your top-choice grad school.

 To get an edge, Princeton will also equip you with 24 hours of video-based lessons.
 These are perfect if your brain is already on fire, but you still want to study a bit.

-Moreover, you’ll get thousands of individual practice questions with explanations, 8 full-length practice tests, as well as interactive score reports.
-They’ll show you exactly where you need to improve to grab that low hanging fruit and focus on the highest yield areas of the test.
+You’ll get thousands of individual practice questions with explanations, 8 full-length practice tests, as well as interactive score reports.
+They’ll show you exactly where you need to improve to grab that easy opportunities and focus on the highest yield areas of the test.
 Ah yes, and you can also get your GRE essay reviewed by one of the expert instructors.

 All of this makes it a recommended option for people who are looking for a comprehensive and effective live-online course.